petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/setting-up-claritys-distributor-solution.md

 1. Drag and and drop the cards to reposition them and better see their relationship.

-## Exercise: Testing the Distributor Application
+## Exercise: Testing the Distributor Solution
 <!--Exercise 20e-->

 In the following lessons, you'll learn more about these objects and how they're configured.
 Here you'll create and review a Distributor Application entry as the Clarity Admin user.